 - 3. Parents who object to a learning material or activity may withdraw their minor child from the class or program in which the material is used.
 In order to withdraw a student, the parent must submit a written request, signed and dated by a parent, to the campus director.
 Parents who choose to withdraw their minor child from a class are responsible for making alternate arrangements for the child to earn credit for the work missed. - 4.
 If a teacher is going to provide instruction or presentations regarding sexuality in a course, the teacher will send written notice home to parents 3 days in advance of the presentation.
 Parents who object to their minor child's participation in such instruction may send a written request to the campus director to have the student excused from the presentation.
 Any such student will be permitted to study in the office during the presentation. - 5.
 Parents may learn about the nature and purpose of clubs and activities which are part of the technology center's curriculum by reviewing student handbooks and technology center's website.
 The school's extracurricular clubs and activities are also published in student handbooks, the policy manual, and are available on the technology center's website. - 6.
 Parents have numerous rights and decision-making responsibilities concerning their minor children.
 To assist parents in meeting these responsibilities and to fulfill its obligations under the 2014 Parent Bill of Rights, the district has compiled the following information for parents: - A. The technology center does not provide sex education, but relies on sending schools to meet this requirement.
 Parents may opt their student out of the relevant program by following the procedures established by the sending district. - B. Parents who are not residents of the technology center district may enroll their minor children in accordance with board policy.
 A copy of that policy is available in the superintendent's office. - C. The technology center utilizes a number of resources to educate students.
-Parents who object to an assignment based on sex, morality or religion may opt their minor child out of the assignment by following the procedures established in item 3 above. - D. Students are generally required to receive a predetermined set of immunizations prior to enrolling in any Oklahoma school.
-This requirement may be waived if the parent submits a note from the minor child's physician stating that the child should be excused from the immunization for health reasons or if the parent submits a note objecting to the immunization of the child.
+Parents who object to an assignment based on sex, morality or religion may opt their minor child out of the assignment by following the procedures established in item 3 above. - D. A minor student is required to have (1) a current, up-to-date immunization record OR (2) a completed and signed state-approved exemption form.
+Either the up-to-date immunization record or a completed and signed state-approved exemption form must be on file with the district prior to the student's admission to the district.
+The exemption form shall specify that the student has received or is in the process of receiving the immunizations currently required by Oklahoma State Department of Health regulations, unless the exemption has been granted from the immunizations on medical, religious, or personal grounds or as otherwise required by law.